kruti-c/crm/README.md

 ------------------------------

-Express: This a node js framework, this is used to simplify designing and budiling web applications easily and quickly.
+[express](https://www.npmjs.com/package/express): This a node js framework, this is used to simplify designing and budiling web applications easily and quickly.
 Using Express, we simplify API development by abstracting away the boilerplate needed to set up a server, which makes development faster, more readable and simpler.
 You can spin up a prototype API in seconds and a couple of lines of code.

 [Nodemon](https://www.npmjs.com/package/nodemon) This package is ued to create a live server.
 It is a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for rapid development.